TcMenu/IoAbstraction/README.md

 A simple example:

+If we want to use the i2c wire based ioFrom8754 we must include the wire header file

+	#include <IoAbstractionWire.h>

 At the global level (outside of any function) we create an i2c expander on address 0x20:

 	IoAbstractionRef ioExpander = ioFrom8754(0x20);